dlobron/ChugBot/README.md

 - session: A session for which campers can register, such as July or August.
 - block: A time block within a session, such as July 1 or August 2.
 This is the unit within which the bot does camper/chug assignment.

-This project is affectionately dedicated to Danny Lewin (1970-2001), co-founder of [Akamai Technologies](http://www.akamai.com), whose algorithms were an inspiration for this work (the code here only uses the publicly-available Gale-Shapely algorithm).
+This project is dedicated to Danny Lewin z"l (1970-2001), [co-founder](https://www.akamai.com/us/en/about/leadership/executive-team/akamai-remembers-danny-lewin.jsp) of Akamai Technologies, whose algorithms were the inspiration for this work (this code uses only the publicly-available Gale-Shapely algorithm).

 My daughter drew a picture of what the bot might look like in real life.
 He's pretty cool: